 Learn everything you need to know about branding in our ‘Branding for Coaches’ Toolkit!

 Remember the website & living room analogy mentioned earlier?
 Jennifer Hernandez, founder of GEM Marketing Solutions expands on that even more brilliantly: “A business website is a one-way street.
 Businesses put what they “think” will be helpful to their potential customer to make sales.
 They hope a visitor will call the number on their website, maybe send an email and if they are lucky complete their request for information module on their homepage.
 But what happens when they don’t?
 Nothing, nothing at all happens.
 A potential customer is lost.
 This is exactly what we don’t want to happen.
 By adding a blog to your website, it opens up the ways to communicate with your website visitors.
 It increases the chances of making a sale, positions yourself as an expert by answering questions and more.
 Any time you can engage in conversation with your website visitors it puts you that much closer to the sale!”

 So far, I think these points make a good case for starting your own blog as a coach.
-But here’s the catch… Blogging is not a means to an end.
+But here’s the catch… Blogging for coaches is not a means to an end.

 It would be unwise to think that after you’ve spent two to three days of your time researching and writing out your content, that after hitting publish blog your work is done.
 That would comprise perhaps only 40% of the work.